 The Flood in the days of Noah was unlike any other event in earth history, before or after.
 The biblical account suggests that it lasted for a year and ten days (compare Gen. 7:11 and Gen. 8:13-14) and that it was violent, breaking up ‘all the fountains of the great deep’ (Gen. 7:11), and destroying all land organisms on the entire planet except those on the ark (Gen. 6:17; 7:21-23).
 The evidence left over from it, however, suggests it was even more violent than might be deduced from Scripture alone.

 The following article is a from Devotional Biology: Learning to Worship the Creator of Organisms, Chapter 15.4, pgs.
 322-328.
-The views expressed in this article reflect those of the author.
+The views expressed in this article reflect those of the author, and not necessarily those of New Creation.

 Packages of sediment hundreds of feet thick are sitting hundreds of feet above present sea level, draped across entire continents, sourced thousands of miles distant, laid down by east-to-west flowing currents, and containing vast numbers of bodies of mostly marine organisms.
 Such sediments seem to be explainable only by an ocean with sea level thousands of feet higher than present flowing rapidly across all the continents of the world.
 Noah’s Flood is the only reasonable explanation for these things.
 If so, the same rocks indicate what else happened in the Flood.